 Which Pokemon girl do you prefer?

-Regardless, even though the Pokémon anime is geared towards children, even adults and old fans can appreciate some of the depth, charming music, and diversity of more recent seasons.
+Even though the Pokémon anime is geared towards children, adults and old fans can nonetheless appreciate the depth, music, and diversity of more recent seasons.
 With new adventures on the horizon, plus the revamped formula courtesy of Pokemon Go, the future looks bright for Pokemon fanatics.

 But for now, feel free to vote for your favorite girl, and I'll see you at our next countdown!